fridujo/rabbitmq-mock/CONTRIBUTING.md

 ### Suggesting a new Feature
 The sole purpose of this project is to ease the life of Java-ish (understand, any language on the JVM) developpers working with RabbitMQ.
-So start to explain how this feature will improve the developper experience (reducing boiler-code, speeding-up feedback loop, etc.).
+So start to explain how this feature will improve the developer experience (reducing boiler-code, speeding-up feedback loop, etc.).
 If there is a new API involved, please submit your idea about it, whatever language (JVM based maybe ?).

 ### Pull Requests